Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The origins of dizzying metal extremists My Minds Mine hearken back to the spring of 1995 when the band began unleashing their grindcore tunes.
-Taking their influences from pioneers like Napalm Death, S.O.B., Brutal Truth and the like, The Netherlands would never be the same after My Minds Mine went active at that time.
+The origins of dizzying metal extremists My Minds Mine hearken back to the spring of 1995 when the band began unleashing its grindcore tunes.
+Taking their influences from pioneers like Napalm Death, S.O.B., Brutal Truth, and the like, The Netherlands would never be the same after My Minds Mine went active at that time.

-By this time, My Minds Mine were playing out on ever larger scale, now invading France and Poland with their sonic savagery.
+By this time, My Minds Mine were playing out on an ever-larger scale, now invading France and Poland with their sonic savagery.
 2001 saw them unite with Idiocy Of Grotesque and Unholy Grave for a Japanese tour.

 With the arrival of 2002 came the eventual break-up of My Minds Mine which resulted in the band’s inactivity for over a decade.
 Most of the members continued to work together within the band Blood I Bleed but finally, in recent years we saw the reformation of My Minds Mine.